sicara/dvc-streamlit-example/docs/2_Pipelines.md

     json.dump({"metrics": huge_metrics}, metrics_file)
 ```

-Then, we need to modify the `dvc.yaml` file to declare params:
+Then, we need to modify the `dvc.yaml` file:
+- to declare params: add `params` key to the stages.
+When a parameter changes, it triggers the execution of the stage like a regular `deps`;
+- to "parametrize" `outs` filenames: the single source of truth is the `params.yaml` file.

 ```yaml
 stages:
   generate_huge_csv_file: